bkk2ng/Curves/README.md

 ### 2. Can it be detected without knowing the person first?

-The cold test hides every recording from the person or setup being judged and tests the complete ABCurves pipeline.
+The cold test hides every recording from the person or setup being judged and tests the complete Curves pipeline.
 Its human-safe judges caught **none of 1,280** generated trials.
 A broader search found 6 of 40 fully generated groups, but it also accused genuine movement from two of six unseen humans.
-That is not a safe way to identify ABCurves, which remained **undetectable in this practical cold setting**.
+That is not a safe way to identify Curves, which remained **undetectable in this practical cold setting**.

 A warm detector gets a much easier problem: trusted clean movement from the exact